TheGoodlike13/liberty_or_death/README.md

 because we didn't do `kinit`, and the issue with `kinit` was because we didn't run `sudo samba` after restart.
 What a fickle program!

+*Editor's note: later on I still had to call `sudo samba` but not `kinit`.
+No idea what broke in the first place.*

     sudo smbclient //localhost/netlogon -UAdministrator -c 'ls'

 Also works as expected.
 Impressive!
 This must be record time for a problem solved.